Foadsf/NBody/README.txt

 Both the program and the OpenCL kernel are in 32 bit, but this might be changed to 64 bit for the final program.

+The makefile "should" be correct for linking and using the OpenCL libraries, but there was no way for me to verify this.

 Controls:
 	W/S : Zoom in and out of the center
 	A/D : Rotate around the center horizontally